yamadapc/ReactNativeJUCE-Step1/README.md

     }
 };

-// Register what the JavaScript class should be named, and what methods to
+// Define what the JavaScript class should be named, and what methods to
 // expose on the prototype
 auto jsHello = class_<Hello> ("Hello")
                .method ("sayHello", &Hello::sayHello);